sarah11918/jbrains/src/content/docs/blog/choosing-test-for-test-doubles.md

 tags:
     - Simple Design
     - Test Doubles
-# summary: >
+excerpt: >
-#     If you're wondering about whether you should hand-roll your test doubles (mock objects) or
-#     use a library, then this article will help you.
+    If you're wondering about whether you should hand-roll your test doubles (mock objects) or use a library, then this article will help you.
 ---

 When I teach evolutionary design, participants still often ask me which tools they ought to use to introduce test doubles into their projects.
 Yes, I nudge them gently in the direction of focusing on principles and techniques and away from fixating on tools, but [they still need a place to start](#references).
 This question often comes in the following form: